USD $344 million of debt securities affected

 According to Moody's, the rating actions taken on the notes

-portfolio and an increase in the overcollateralization ratios of the notes
+result primarily from an increase in the overcollateralization ratios

-since the last rating action in June 2009.
+of the notes since the last rating action in October 2010.

 The overcollateralization ratios of the rated notes have increased since